Why Feed a Lawn?

 Because it looks better

-Let’s face it; a thin, patchy, weedy lawn is a sight for sore eyes and is the best way to make your home look neglected!
+Let’s face it; a thin, patchy, weedy lawn is an eyesore and is the best way to make your home look neglected!
 A great looking green lawn on the other hand is a beautiful site and you don’t need to be a gardener, green keeper or Lawnsmith to be able to make that judgement.

 A properly fertilised lawn will be thicker and greener.
 The extra density will help smother and repel weeds and moss.
 The grass will also have deeper roots and therefore will stay greener longer in dry weather.
 All in all a bit of lawn feed will go a long long way!